montagapallarols/vue-theater-layout/Plan.md

 - User can add group together or across 2 rows
 - Group = id (phone number) / Num of seats
 - When user selects seats, bind classes to html to change colour

+- If seat is included in rank 1 -> red else grey